trdunsworth/DECCreport3/report_base.docx.md

 :::

-As can be seen, the majority of calls came through telephone.
+As can be seen, the majority of calls came through Phone.
 This comports to the call reception results for the week overall.

 ::: {.cell}